praveenkotipalli/praveenkotipalli/README.md

 ✔ Get a job - 2025 (got it on Dec 31st 2025 mid night)

-□ Tech Larp, make a product and mark yourself as a ceo/founder - 2026 (made ORBIT-A Job Portal on Sep 2026) □ Get 1000+ User on your app - Sep 2026
+□ Tech Larp, make a product and mark yourself as a ceo/founder - Aug 2026 □ Get 1000+ User on your app - Aug 2026
 □ Clear loans - 2026
 □ Buy a house - 2026
 □ Get a girl/life (mission impossible) - 2026